 LEVEL 2 / Dips

-- RED PEPPER WITH FETA – This is an easy-to-prepare dip that is great with veggies (your crudites), or on its own with sliced baguette or crackers.
-Jump to Recipe
+This is an easy-to-prepare dip that is great with veggies (your crudites), or on its own with sliced baguette or crackers.

 LEVEL 3 / Medium Effort

-- BACON, TOMATO AND AVOCADO DEVILED EGGS – You can't go wrong with deviled eggs.
-In our family they are a required element of any holiday meal.
+You can't go wrong with deviled eggs.
+In our family, they're a required element of any holiday meal.

 You can make these the day before.
 They can stand alone or be part of another plate of choices.
 [NOTE: Resist the urge to use them like crackers.]\

-- PICKLED MOROCCAN CARROTS – Serve them on their own like the cookies, put some on top of the hummus, or use them on your charcuterie board.
-Jump to Recipe
+Serve them on their own like the cookies, put some on top of the hummus, or use them on your charcuterie board.

 LEVEL 4 / Go for the Wow Value

-[Not harder, just higher on the 'Wow' scale.]
+These recipes aren't harder, just higher on the 'Wow' scale.

 Bottom line, don't sweat it.